devanshgoen-tech/GIT-Tutorial/README.md

 # GIT-Tutorial
-I am making this to practice commands
+I am making this to practice commands.